The stages of prostate cancer

 The stage of a cancer tells the doctor how far the cancer has spread.
 It is important because knowing the stage helps doctors decide the best treatment.

 You may hear your doctor talk about your cancer stage as TNM.
 This stands for Tumour, Nodes and Metastases.
-It is a detailed way of staging that tells the doctor the size of the tumour, whether there is cancer in nearby lymph nodes, and whether it has spread anywhere else in the body.
+It is a detailed way of staging that tells the doctor the size of the tumour, whether there is cancer in nearby lymph nodes, and whether it has spread to anywhere else in the body.

 How prostate cancer spreads